 3 garlic cloves, peeled and slightly smashed

-8 cups water
+8 cups of water

-3 tbsp sea salt
+3 tablespoon sea salt

 1 bay leaf

-Combine all ingredients in a large ziploc bag in a deep bowl.
+Combine all ingredients in a large Ziploc bag in a deep bowl.
 Add chicken and seal bag, letting out as much air as possible.
 Brine for at least 2 hours or overnight.
 Rinse chicken thoroughly and pat dry.

 Mom's Homemade Barbecue Sauce:

-1/3 cup chopped onion
+⅓ cup chopped onion

 1 small clove garlic, minced

-2 tbsp extra virgin olive oil
+2 tablespoon extra virgin olive oil

-1 can (10 3/4 oz) tomato soup (go for an organic brand, if available)
+1 can (10 ¾ oz) tomato soup (go for an organic brand, if available)

-1 tbsp vinegar
+1 tablespoon vinegar

-1 1/2 tbsp Worcestershire sauce
+1 ½ tbsp Worcestershire sauce

-1 tsp mustard
+1 teaspoon mustard

 dash hot sauce

 In a saucepan, cook onion and garlic in oil until tender over medium heat.
 Add remaining ingredients.
 Cook over low heat for 15 minutes, stirring occasionally.
-Makes 1 1/2 cups of sauce.
+Makes 1 ½ cups of sauce.